 How to Get Your Child to Listen

 Children’s selective hearing is a big source of frustration for parents.
 A child who is defiant, stubbornly refuses to cooperate and ignores simple requests can make every day feel like an uphill struggle.
 Clinical Psychologist Dr Victoria Samuel has advice for parents who want to improve communication with their child

 Before you can expect your child to listen, you need to ensure you really listen to your child.

-As a parent, the pressure of 101 things that need to get done can sometimes make it hard to listen.
+As a parent, the pressure of the constant 101 things that need to get done can sometimes make it hard to listen.
 But when a child is not feeling listened to, they are more likely to whinge, shout or throw a tantrum to get your attention.

-Careful listening shows that you respect your child’s feelings and gives her space to explore a problem and, often, find her own solution.
-Being listened to can cause difficult feelings to evaporate...cue less moaning, less tantrums, less tears.
-Most importantly, if you listen to your child, she is more likely to listen to you.
+Careful listening shows that you respect your child’s feelings and gives them space to explore a problem and, often, find their own solution.
+Being listened to can cause difficult feelings to evaporate - cue less moaning, fewer tantrums, fewer tears.
+Most importantly, if you listen to your child, they are more likely to listen to you.

 How to Listen